mobile-swam/mobile-swam.github.io/README.md

 ## Demo
 This example demonstrates the evaluation result of the Mobile-Aware SWAM.
-Chrome, KakaoTalk, MP3 player, Skype, and the Stock application are all shown in order.
+Foreground applications are all shown in order.
 To view the video file, please click on the "**red**" icon below.
 The left video depicts the conventional system, whereas the right video depicts the SWAM system.
 SWAM-based user-space applications can be persistent during a memory contention situation without killing activity, relaunch time, application refreshes, and deferred response time.